 Operating expenses increased slightly during the same time frame.
-This is primarily due contractual obligations.
-In Fiscal Year 2016 operating expenses increased 3.93% from 2015.
+This is primarily due contractual obligations and expansion into a new facility at the Taunton Campus.
+In Fiscal Year 2017, operating expenses increased 3.3 % from 2016.

 Operating Expenses

 Loss from Operations